1 | Shoal Bay

 Maundays Bay is a popular beach for tourists, with lots of nearby accommodations.
 Low-key visitors can simply relax on an expanse of warm sand or take a stroll down by the water's edge.

-Interested guests can find this beach one and a quarter miles (two kilometers) to the south-southwest of the center of Meads Bay.
+Go south-southwest for one and a quarter miles (two kilometers) from the center of Meads Bay to find this beach.

 1 | Cove Bay